Connect with us

 🌟 Who Throws and Pays for the Bridal Shower.?

-Unless it’s a surprise, it is important to always involve the bride in the planning process.
+Unless it’s a surprise, it is important always to involve the bride in the planning process.
 Ask her to create a record if she hasn’t already done so.
 She might have a particular shower theme in mind, like a lingerie shower, a kitchen item shower, or an around-the-clock shower, just to mention a few, in which guests are assigned a time of day for selecting a gift.

-For an informal, casual shower the host generally picks up all the costs, but for a more elaborate shower, the host may talk to the other bridesmaids at the beginning of the planning process, and ask them about chipping in or splitting costs.
+For an informal, casual shower, the host generally picks up all the costs, but for a more elaborate shower, the host may talk to the other bridesmaids at the beginning of the planning process and ask them about chipping in or splitting costs.
 Beyond financial assistance, the host can and should ask the bridesmaids to help plan, set up, prepare, decorate, etc.

 In some cases, it’s appropriate for all guests to pick up a portion of the costs for a shower.
-For example, an invitation to a restaurant bridal shower might read, “We’ll celebrate with a Dutch to be, an access fee is $50, there will be a photoshoot, fun games, nibbles, followed by cake and champagne in the garden.”
-A spa invitation might read, “We’ve got the room reserved at Joycelyn spa.
+For example, an invitation to a restaurant bridal shower might read, “We’ll celebrate with a Dutch to-be, an access fee is $50, there will be a photoshoot, fun games, nibbles, followed by cake and champagne in the garden.”
+A spa invitation might read, “We’ve got the room reserved at Joycelyn Spa.
 Call the spa directly to book your appointment.
 Instead of a present, please bring $40 to pay for the bride’s treatments.

 🌟 Where to host the Bridal Shower.

 A bridal shower can be held anywhere.
-Traditionally it is held at the host’s home, but any place works; popular options include a favorite restaurant, park, hotel, or banquet hall.
+Traditionally, it is held at the host’s home, but any place works; popular options include a favorite restaurant, park, hotel, or banquet hall.
 Depending on the size of the guest list and the bride’s preferences, showers can also take place at a photographic studio, beauty salon, spa, or gallery.

 🌟 When to Have the Bridal Shower.